JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-04-25-jetpack-compose-withconstraints.md

 That will give us the minimum required that's able to fit all children (all overlapped and aligned to the relative 0,0) and that it's also greater or equal than the minimum imposed by incoming constraints.

-Finally, we want to make sure that the obtained measures are below the maximum imposed by incoming constraints, so we keep the minimum of the two for each dimension.
+Finally, we want to make sure that the obtained measures are also below the maximum imposed by incoming constraints, so we keep the minimum of the two for each dimension.

 At the end, we can use the `measureScope` to `layout` our node using the obtained measures, and place all children in `(0,0)`, as explained above.

-To end this article we can take a look to the `subcompose` function to see how constraints are always forwarded to children function so you can access it from the outside.
+To end this article we can take a look to the `subcompose` function to see how constraints are always forwarded to children function so you can access it from the outside on call sites.

 ```kotlin
 fun subcompose() {